exakat/php-dictionary/dictionary/reflection.ini.rst

 	:og:locale: en
 .. raw:: html

-	<script type="application/ld+json">{"@context":"https:\/\/schema.org","@graph":[{"@type":"WebPage","@id":"https:\/\/php-dictionary.readthedocs.io\/en\/latest\/tips\/0.html","url":"https:\/\/php-dictionary.readthedocs.io\/en\/latest\/tips\/0.html","name":"Reflection","isPartOf":{"@id":"https:\/\/www.exakat.io\/"},"datePublished":"Mon, 15 Jun 2026 11:03:59 +0000","dateModified":"Mon, 15 Jun 2026 11:03:59 +0000","description":"PHP reflection is a feature that allows to inspect and interact with the structure of classes, interfaces, methods, properties, and other elements of the code, during runtime","inLanguage":"en-US","potentialAction":[{"@type":"ReadAction","target":["https:\/\/php-dictionary.readthedocs.io\/en\/latest\/dictionary\/Reflection.html"]}]},{"@type":"WebSite","@id":"https:\/\/www.exakat.io\/","url":"https:\/\/www.exakat.io\/","name":"Exakat","description":"Smart PHP static analysis","inLanguage":"en-US"}]}</script>
+	<script type="application/ld+json">{"@context":"https:\/\/schema.org","@graph":[{"@type":"WebPage","@id":"https:\/\/php-dictionary.readthedocs.io\/en\/latest\/tips\/0.html","url":"https:\/\/php-dictionary.readthedocs.io\/en\/latest\/tips\/0.html","name":"Reflection","isPartOf":{"@id":"https:\/\/www.exakat.io\/"},"datePublished":"Mon, 06 Jul 2026 10:15:42 +0000","dateModified":"Mon, 06 Jul 2026 10:15:42 +0000","description":"PHP reflection is a feature that allows to inspect and interact with the structure of classes, interfaces, methods, properties, and other elements of the code, during runtime","inLanguage":"en-US","potentialAction":[{"@type":"ReadAction","target":["https:\/\/php-dictionary.readthedocs.io\/en\/latest\/dictionary\/Reflection.html"]}]},{"@type":"WebSite","@id":"https:\/\/www.exakat.io\/","url":"https:\/\/www.exakat.io\/","name":"Exakat","description":"Smart PHP static analysis","inLanguage":"en-US"}]}</script>

 Reflection
 ----------

 PHP reflection is a feature that allows to inspect and interact with the structure of classes, interfaces, methods, properties, and other elements of the code, during runtime.
-Reflection in PHP is made possible by the Reflection API, which provides a set of classes and functions for introspecting objects and classes.
+Reflection is made possible by the Reflection API, which provides a set of classes and functions for introspecting objects and classes.

 PHP offers a complete API to describe classes, methods, interfaces, constants, functions, extensions, traits, enums and their components.